jdevfullstack/programming-core-concepts/README.md

 program.
 The programmer will tell the computer to simply display the message on the screen.

-But of course, complex programs are not straightforward as that.
+But of course, complex programs are not as straightforward as that.
 Typical programs like binary to human language (and vice versa) takes a lot of processing,